SAP/open-ux-tools/.changeset/serious-dolphins-learn.md

 '@sap-ux/ui-components': patch
 ---

 UICombobox.
-Existing property "openMenuOnClick".
-Default value should be "true" and open dropdown menu on first key press.
+Default value for property "openMenuOnClick" changed to "true".
+Additionally, property "openMenuOnClick" is not considered during key press handling - dropdown menu is opened on first key press.